A maintenance event to our servers or software is in progress. It may not affect you. Select the link on the right for details. Learn more

 /usr/local/psa/admin/sbin/statistics --calculate-all

-/usr/local/psa/logrotate/sbin/logrotate /usr/local/psa/etc/logrotate.d/*
+/usr/local/psa/logrotate/sbin/logrotate -f /usr/local/psa/etc/logrotate.d/*

 Details on how Plesk manages log rotation here.